Sean Patrick Fannon: Shaintar

 In 2005, Shaintar: Immortal Legends the first book set in Fannon's epic fantasy setting for Pinnacle Entertainment Group's Savage Worlds RPG, was published by Talisman Studios.
 In 2013, Savage Mojo began publishing the Shaintar line, starting with a successful Kickstarter campaign for Shaintar: Legends Unleashed.
 Two Shaintar books, Shaintar: Legends Arise and Shaintar: Legends Unleashed, were nominated for Ennie awards in 2014.

 Evil Beagle Games

 In 2012, Fannon started his own game company, Evil Beagle Games, with Carinn Seabolt, in Huntsville, Alabama.
 From 2014 to 2017, Ross Watson joined the company as Managing Director.
 In 2017, Evil Beagle Games became an LLC, with Sean, Bill Keyes, Leonard Pimental, and Michael Surbrook forming the company.
 In 2020 Evil Beagle LLC was restructured and expanded, and Jennifer Shinefeld was appointed CEO.

 Savage Rifts

-In 2016, Fannon's Evil Beagle Games partnered with Pinnacle Entertainment to produce Savage Rifts, which translated Palladium Books' classic Rifts setting to the Savage Worlds rules.
+In 2016, Fannon's Evil Beagle Games partnered with Pinnacle Entertainment Group (PEG) to produce Savage Rifts, which translated Palladium Books' classic Rifts setting to PEG's Savage Worlds rules.

 His involvement in Savage Rifts was featured in WIRED Magazine and in a WIRED interview.